-The neutron stars in these systems are spun-up to their high spin frequencies by transferring angular momentum via accretion of matter, a process which also reduces their magnetic fields \citep{bis74,bis76}.
-The millisecond radio pulsars \citep{bac+82} are suggested to descend from these rapidly rotating neutron stars in LMXBs \citep{alp+82,rad82}.
-The discovery of accreting millisecond pulsars \citep{wij98}, radio pulsars with discs \citep{arc+09}, and the existence of transitional millisecond pulsars \citep{pap+13} are evidence supporting this `recycling scenario' \citep[see][for reviews]{bha91,dan22}.
+The neutron stars in these systems are spun up to their high spin frequencies by the transfer of angular momentum via accretion of matter, a process that also reduces their magnetic fields \citep{bis74,bis76}.
+Millisecond radio pulsars \citep{bac+82} are suggested to descend from these rapidly rotating neutron stars in LMXBs \citep{alp+82,rad82}.
+The discovery of accreting millisecond pulsars \citep{wij98}, of radio pulsars with discs \citep{arc+09}, and the existence of transitional millisecond pulsars \citep{pap+13} constitute evidence supporting this `recycling scenario' \citep[see][for reviews]{bha91,dan22}.
 The fastest rotating radio pulsar discovered to date is J1748-244ad, with a spin frequency of 716 Hz \citep{hes+06}.

-Initially, the neutron star rotates rapidly and is spun down by electromagnetic torques followed by the propeller stage \citep{ill75} where it is spun down by disc torques.
+Initially, a neutron star rotates rapidly and is spun down by electromagnetic torques, and this is followed by the propeller stage \citep{ill75} where it is spun down by disc torques.
 The spin-down of a neutron star by such external torques is accompanied by the outward motion of vortex lines in the superfluid component \citep{alp+84}.
-The magnetic flux tubes are coupled to the vortices, and so they also are carried outwards to the crust where they can be dissipated, leading to a decrease in the magnetic fields \citep{sri+90}.
-It was argued that this could reduce the star's magnetic field by three orders of magnitude \citep{jah94}.
+The magnetic flux tubes are coupled to the vortices, and so they too are carried outwards to the crust where they can be dissipated, leading to a decrease in the magnetic field \citep{sri+90}.
+It has been argued that this process could reduce the star's magnetic field by three orders of magnitude \citep{jah94}.

-As the field declines sufficiently, the inner radius of the disc approaches the surface of the star, which results in a maximum equilibrium frequency close to the Keplerian frequency at the stellar surface:
+As the field decreases sufficiently, the inner radius of the disc approaches the surface of the star, which results in a maximum equilibrium frequency close to the Keplerian frequency at the stellar surface: